 - HANDS – please sanitise your hands upon arrival and before and after EVERY you tackle every climbing element

 - FACE – please wear your face covering at all times except when you are climbing on one of the elements, consuming food in our café or if you are exempt

 - SPACE – we’ve reduced our session participant numbers but please give other users space and help us enable people to keep a reasonable distance from other groups

-When we reopen we’ll be operating first under the Step 2 guidance for the Lockdown Easing and then Step 3, 4 and so on.
-Please ensure you are familiar with the Lockdown Easing Guidance before your visit so that you can be confident you comply with requirements at each stage.
+Please ensure you are familiar with the Lockdown Easing Guidance before your visit so that you can be confident you comply with requirements at each stage of the lockdown easing.

-Under Step 2 we will ask you to confirm upon booking that:
+We are now operating under Step 3 guidance which means we will ask you to confirm upon booking that:

-- Unless you are booking for a group of children, you will need to confirm that you will not be “mixing with any other household” while you are at the climbing centre.
+- Unless you are booking for a group of children, you will need to confirm that you are visiting as a group of six or no more than two households.